-The Office of the Data Protection Authority is marking this year’s Data Protection Day on 28 January with a sold-out event for professionals in the field, as well as outlining why all islanders should care about data protection.
+The Office of the Data Protection Authority is marking 2019’s Data Protection Day on 28 January with a sold-out event for professionals in the field, as well as outlining why all islanders should care about data protection.

 Data Protection Day has been recognised internationally annually since 2007, with the aim of raising awareness and promoting privacy and data protection best practices.